International Student Applicants

 A letter is required that is written in English in the student's own handwriting, in which the student states his or her intended program of study, educational goal and how the program selected will fulfill that goal.

-If you are transferring from a U.S. university and you wish to have credits transferred, an official transcript must be sent directly from the university to the SFCC Welcome and Advising Center.
-A letter or SFCC Transfer Form from your designated student adviser (PDSO/DSO) indicating permission to transfer, and a copy of your I-20 issued from the attending university, are needed. ( download printable form)
+If you are transferring from a U.S. university and you wish to have credits transferred, an official transcript must be sent directly from the university to The SFCC Office of International Programs.
+A letter or SFCC Transfer Form from your designated student adviser (PDSO/DSO) indicating permission to transfer, and a copy of your I-20 issued from the attending university, are needed. (download printable form)

 All international students attending SFCC are required to have health insurance.
 Hospital care and all medical care in general are expensive; without insurance you will be held responsible for all costs.
 Proof of insurance must be provided at the time of your arrival.

-- Programs not eligible for study SFCC offers some selective programs with separate admission and application requirements.
+SFCC offers some selective programs with separate admission and application requirements.
 These programs are not available for F-1 student admission and include: Nursing, Medical Assisting, Respiratory Care, Medical Assisting, Paramedicine, and Dental Health.
 Additionally, programs that have a significant number of online core classes are not eligible for F-1 student admission due to federal requirements.
-Contact the Welcome and Advising Center for information regarding program eligibility.
+Contact The Office of International Programs for information regarding program eligibility.

 - Students admitted on an F-1 visa must be enrolled on a full-time basis (at least 12 credit hours).